openaustralia/planningalerts/README.md

 Every time you want to add new councillors or change their details, you need to load that data into WriteIt in addition to [loading the changes into PlanningAlerts](#adding-councillors-for-an-authority).
 On the Writeit ‘data sources’ page you can “fetch new data” to update your available ‘recipients’.

+It’s always a good idea to check that your update worked as expected by [seeing if you have the option to write to one of the newly added councillors in WriteIt](http://planningalerts.writeit.ciudadanointeligente.org/en/write/who/).

 ###### Sending messages via WriteIt

 PlanningAlerts decides how to send a comment [after it is confirmed](https://github.com/openaustralia/planningalerts/blob/master/app/models/comment.rb#L30-L38) by the user.